natalieagus/10020/docs/01-sorting-algorithms/bubble-sort.md

 ### Goals

-By the end of this lesson, you should be able to implement **bubble sort**.
+By the end of this lesson, you should be able to:
+- describe **bubble sort** algorithm steps and ways to optimise them.
+- implement **bubble sort** algorithm to sort a sequence of number.

 :::keyword Keywords
 `sorting`, `bubble sort`